omise/omise-go/README.md

 ## Compatibility

-OmiseGO version `v1.2.0` and up is designed to work with Go version 1.16 or higher.
+The version `v1.2.0` and up of this package is designed to work with Go version 1.16 or higher.
 It is not compatible with Go versions 1.15 and below.

 If you are using an older version of Go, please consider upgrading to a compatible version to use this project effectively.